 Plant microbiomes and phyllosphere communities

 Microbial communities associated with roots (the rhizosphere) have been studies in detail but much less is known about the microbiomes of leaves and other above-ground structures (the phyllosphere).
 Similarly, less research has examined bacterial populations that live inside plants (endophytes).
 We're using molecular and culture-based approaches to examine these communities, asking such questions as how they change over time or how they vary from leaf to leaf.
-A related area of research is investigating the bacterial communities associated with consumable plants such as salad vegetables and herbal supplements, the latter in collaboration with Drs.
+A related area of research is investigating the bacterial communities associated with consumable plants such as salad vegetables and herbal supplements, the latter in an NIH-funded collaboration with Drs.
 David Pasco and Nirmal Pugh in the National Center for Natural Products Research on the UM campus.

 Wetland microbial ecology